Parsing and Creating PRC Files¶

 Save the value of the

-to your export structure.For each
+m_pcNameto your export structure.For each

-, process the contents.
+A3DMiscAttributeentity referenced by the array that is referenced bym_ppAttributes, process the contents.
 (See Parse the miscellaneous attribute entity.)Delete the

 A3DRootBaseGet(NULL, &sData);